esy/esy/docs/how-it-works.md

 ### Produce Task Graph

-This step consumes a `BuildManifest.t` structures and produces a `Plan.Task.t` structures.
+This step consumes `BuildManifest.t` structures and produces `Plan.Task.t` structures.

 The resulted graph is topologically isomorphic to the original